 “Like any standardized test, the GMAT is challenging, as it tests a wide range of quantitative and qualitative skills,” explains Clear Admit’s Graham Richmond.
 “For anyone who has taken the SAT or similar exams, there will be similarities, but even if you’ve never seen a standardized test before, there are ample prep books and sample exams out there to help one get ready.”

-GMAC recently announced changes to the GMAT that will go into effect later in 2023.
-Below are the sections of the test and how much time is allotted in its present form.
-Note that you can choose the order of the sections on test day:
+Below are the three sections of the test and how much time is allotted.
+Note that you can choose the order of the sections on test day.

 Many test-takers are intimidated by the quantitative portion of the exam.
-However, the math skills tested on the GMAT are generally considered to be at a high school level.
-Though the questions are challenging and require a deep understanding of the underlying concepts, those concepts should be familiar: basic operations, linear and quadratic equations, inequalities, and basic geometry, including properties of lines, shapes, and angles.
-You cannot use a calculator for this section, but the questions are in multiple-choice format, and you’re provided with materials to write out your calculations.
+There are 21 problem-solving questions requiring a deep understanding of algebraic and foundational arithmetic.
+However, the math skills tested on the GMAT are generally considered to be at a high school level, specifically fractions, percents, ratios, algebra, statistics, story problems, and number properties.
+You cannot use a calculator for this section, but the questions rely on logic and analytical skills as opposed to the underlying math skills and are in multiple-choice format.
+You will receive materials to write out your calculations.

 What’s Hard about the GMAT?